The contemporary fine art photographer, Garry Fabian Miller, has been awarded an Honorary Fellowship with the Bodleian Libraries at Oxford University.

 Working in a dark room, he shines light through coloured glass vessels and cut stencils to produce vibrant compositions that are recorded directly onto photographic paper.
 This ‘cameraless’ method of photography has earned his work a place in some of the most prestigious private and public collections in the world including the Gillman Collection at the Metropolitan Museum of Art, the Museum of Contemporary Art in Bangkok, the Kasama Nichido Museum of Art in Tokyo and Norton Museum of Art in Florida to name just a few.
 The Victoria & Albert Museum, London, currently holds the largest collection of his work.

-The fellowship will include a public lecture series, The Light Gatherers, beginning March 2022 and running until October 2023.
+The fellowship will include a public lecture series, The Light Gatherers, beginning March 2022 and running until summer 2023.
 The series will consider the central place of the darkroom in the history of chemical photography, and lead attendees through his process, uses of light and dark, and his unique exploration of colour.
 He will also discuss his influences, from Enlightenment experimenters tasked with trying to preserve light, to Magic Lantern projectionists, the Bauhaus movement of the early 20th century and the final days of darkrooms.
 Garry has also authored an associated publication to the lecture series entitled Dark Room: A Memoir, which will feature an essay by celebrated artist and writer Edmund de Waal and is due to be published in 2023.

 Of his new appointment, Garry Fabian Miller said: